-Artificial intelligence (AI) is a branch of computer science that deals with the creation of intelligent agents: systems that can reason, learn, and act autonomously.
-AI research has been highly successful in developing effective techniques for solving a wide range of problems, from game playing to medical diagnosis.
+Artificial intelligence (AI) is a branch of computer science that deals with the creation of intelligent agents, which are systems that can reason, learn, and act autonomously.
+Al research has been highly successful in developing effective techniques for solving a wide range of problems, from game playing to medical diagnosis.